Alaaabdelmoneam/ROV_Test/readme.txt

 issues_to_be_solved:
-	**template scripts to be updated after ros bridge communication **Gazebo simulation for industrial robot with 2 cameras, 8 thrusters **PID controller needs more resarch, arrising error of launching the same node that controls the thrusters twice in the package
+	**Gazebo simulation for industrial robot with 3 cameras, 8 thrusters **PID controller needs more resarch, arrising error of launching the same node that controls the thrusters twice in the package
 	**some research needed in gazebo environment,3dfiles dynamic properties to launch gazebo_uuv, run the following commands: